spheredev/neosphere/README.md

 The Debugger
 ------------

-miniSphere includes an easy-to-use command-line debugger, called SSJ.
+**SSJ**, included with miniSphere, is an easy-to-use command-line debugger for *Sphere* games.
 SSJ allows you to step through your game's code and inspect the internal state of the game--variables, call stack, objects, etc.--as it executes.
-Best of all, the original source files don't need to be present, as SSJ can download source code directly from the miniSphere instance being debugged.
+Best of all, the original source files don't need to be present, as SSJ can download source code directly from the engine instance being debugged.

-A symbolic debugger like SSJ is an invaluable tool for development and is a miniSphere exclusive: No similar tool was ever made available for the original Sphere engine.
+A symbolic debugger like SSJ is an invaluable tool for development and is a miniSphere exclusive: no such tool was ever available for the original *Sphere* engine.

 Download